Positive Response Dog Training utilizes ONLY Positive Reinforcement (Force Free) Training methods.

 Do NOT bring your dog to class if they are:

-- Sick such as affected by canine cough or being treated for any other reason by a vet who deems it possibly contagious
+- Sick such as affected by canine cough or been treated for any other reason by a vet that means remaining away from a class

 - If your dog has been in contact with another dog that potentially may be ill